ArjunCB28/BUnite/README.md

     The home page lets the user to like the project, which facilitates sentiment analysis for augmenting page ranking algorithm to set priorities of projects.
     Moreover, add button lets contributors to contribute by funding or involvement in project.

-(2) Searching ideas - lets you filter several projects based on searched keywords, which are in currently under progress.
+(2) Searching ideas - lets you filter business and startup ideas based on searched keywords, which are in currently under progress.

-(3) posting innovative ideas - lets innovators to move their projects for its possible expansion in hope of receiving aid
+(3) Posting your ideas - lets innovators to move their projects for its possible expansion in hope of receiving aid
     from investors / contributors.

 Flow of application :